-- Best places to stay in Devon with kids: all of these locations are feasible, but the beachy places like Exmouth and Salcombe have lots of fun things for kids to do.
+- Best places to stay in Devon with kids: all of these locations are feasible, but Torbay has the most attractions with kids.

-- Where to stay in Devon for nightlife: Plymouth and Exeter are best for nightlife – they both have a sizable student population and plenty of pubs, bars and clubs.
+- Where to stay in Devon for nightlife: The cities of Plymouth and Exeter are best for nightlife – they both have a sizable student population and plenty of pubs, bars and clubs.

 - The best place to stay in Devon for culture: Exeter has a wonderful cathedral and is a beautiful city with an interesting history.
 Totnes is also brimming with history.

 - The best place to stay in Devon for hiking: Pretty much everywhere!
 Even Exeter has easy hiking close by, and all coastal towns are connected to the South West Coastal Path.
 However, Dartmoor has more hikes than any other place I’ve mentioned on this list.

-- Most romantic places to stay in Devon: There are lots of beautiful hotels in North Devon, and it is generally a bit quieter than the Southern beach towns here.
+- Most romantic places to stay in Devon: There are lots of beautiful hotels in North Devon, and it is generally a bit quieter than the southern beach towns.

 Things to do in Exmouth

-- enjoy the beautiful golden sands of Exmouth Beach and the other beaches of the area
+- Bask on the beautiful golden sands of Exmouth Beach and the other beaches of the area

 Pros of staying in Exmouth